United States Court for China

 The United States Court for China was a United States district court that had extraterritorial jurisdiction over U.S. citizens in China.
 It existed from 1906 to 1943 and had jurisdiction in civil and criminal matters, with appeals taken to the U.S. Court of Appeals for the Ninth Circuit in San Francisco.

 Consular courts prior to establishment of court

 Extraterritorial jurisdiction in China was first granted to the United States by the Treaty of Wanghia upon ratification in 1845, followed by the Treaty of Tientsin ratified in 1860.

-Under the treaties, cases against US citizens were tried in US consular courts, while cases against Chinese nationals were tried in Chinese courts.
+Under the treaties, cases against U.S. citizens were tried in U.S. consular courts, while cases against Chinese nationals were tried in Chinese courts.
 Consuls had jurisdiction in the following matters: